ignacionr/cpp-intro/README.md

 In C++, the `main` function serves as the entry point for the program.
 When you run a C++ program, the execution starts from the `main` function.
 It must return an integer value, typically 0, to indicate successful execution.
 Any other value may signal an error.
 The `main` function can accept command-line arguments, but for our introductory examples, we'll keep it simple.

-Certainly!
-In Lesson 2, which focused on basic syntax, printing in C++, and introducing the console system, an interesting point that might have been missed could be the discussion of character encoding and how it affects text output.

 ### Character Encoding in C++

 Character encoding is a method used to represent characters using binary code.
 In C++, understanding character encoding can be essential, especially when dealing with internationalization or working with non-ASCII characters.

-Here's a brief overview that could be added to Lesson 2:

 - **ASCII**: The American Standard Code for Information Interchange (ASCII) is a 7-bit character encoding standard that includes English letters, digits, and common symbols.
 It's widely supported but limited to a small character set.